“It was a ‘business of poisoning’

 Read On

-McCracken runs writing workshops and coaches professional writers - and those who want to become one.
+McCracken runs writing workshops and coaches professional and aspiring writers.

 explore workshops/coaching